evolution

 Creationists and their old tricks

+TVOโ€™s The Agenda had an interesting show on the debate between evolutionary biology and creationism.
+Jerry Coyne provided a great overview of evolution and a good defence during the debate.
 The debate offered a great illustration of the intellectual vacuity that characterises creationism (aka intelligent design).
 Paul Nelson offers up an article by Doolittle and Bapteste as proof that Darwinism is unravelling.
 I suspect he hopes no one will read past the abstract to discover the reasonable debate scientists are having about the universality of a single tree of life.
-He certainly doesn’t want you to notice that the entire article is couched within evolutionary theory and not once does it claim that Darwinism has been falsified.

 Plantae's continued development

 Prior to general release, plantae is moving web hosts.
-This seems like a good time to point out that all of plantae’s code is hosted at Google Code.
+This seems like a good time to point out that all of plantaeโ€™s code is hosted at Google Code.
 The project has great potential and deserves consistent attention.
-Unfortunately, I can’t continue to develop the code.
+Unfortunately, I canโ€™t continue to develop the code.
 So, if you have an interest in collaborative software, particularly in the scientific context, I encourage you to take a look.

 Taxonomy release